 Prologue – I'm in a bad mood!

-It's the beginning of April, winter changes to spring but it's still not really warm.
-In addition, it rains in one tour.
-Rain, cold and a cold contribute to the fact that I feel lousy.
+It is early April, winter is changing to spring, but it is still not really warm.
+Furthermore, it is raining constantly.
+Rain, cold, and a cold on top of that contribute to me feeling miserable.
 The interesting thing is: I don't even notice it at first!
-Only my wife's reaction directs the focus of my attention to the fact that I have tilted the world outside into my interior and that my mood is rather dark and rainy.
-I'm a grump!
-Now it's nice that I'm just realizing that I'm a grump, but how do I get out of this mood?
+It's only my wife's reaction that draws my attention to the fact that I have tipped the world outside into my inner self and my mood is rather dark and rainy.
+I am a grump!
+Now, it's nice that I'm just realizing that I'm a grump, but how do I get out of this mood again?

-You don't need to fall back on the findings of effectiveness researcher Gerhard Roth to know that pure brooding does not help.
-To get out of a mental dead end, you can be creative.
-Stephen Gilligan, a world-renowned hypnotherapist, believes that creativity is a conversation between conscious reality and a creative unconscious quantum world.
-In order to have this conversation, I need an "observing self" as an important quality or ability.
-He goes on to explain that I create my conscious reality, i.e. my rational and logical consciousness, myself with the help of perceptual filters.
-Such filters are fed by various sources.
-There are biological, cultural, familial, social, personal and many other filters that have an influence on the shaping of my personal reality.
-Most of these filters can also be called "persuasion".
-Only if I am willing to change my filters can I influence the design of my reality, can I live and learn creativity.
+One does not need to refer to the findings of the effectiveness researcher Gerhard Roth to know that pure rumination does not help.
+To get out of a mental dead end, one must be creative.
+Stephen Gilligan, a world-renowned hypnotherapist, is of the opinion that creativity is a conversation between conscious reality and a creative unconscious quantum world.
+To conduct this conversation, I need an "observing self" as an important characteristic or ability.
+He further explains that I create my conscious reality, i.e. my rational and logical consciousness, myself with the help of perceptual filters.
+Such filters are fed from various sources.
+There are biological, cultural, familial, social, personal, and many other filters that influence the shaping of my personal reality.
+Most of these filters can also be called "convictions".
+Only when I am willing to change my filters can I influence the shaping of my reality, can I live and learn creativity.

 Aha, I think to myself, my reality is: I'm in a bad mood!
-My wife grumbles about me.
+My wife is nagging me.
 I don't want that, because I would like to live in harmony with her.
-So I have an interest in adjusting my perceptual filters with the help of a "creative unconscious".
-So now I need three things: Myself, how I'm in a bad mood (1st position), someone who is creative and enlightens me as a grump with his creativity (2nd position) and an observer who looks at me from the outside, how bad I am and reflects and evaluates the situation (3rd position).
+So I have an interest in adjusting my perception filters with the help of a "creative unconscious".
+So now I need three things: myself, as I am in a bad mood (1st position), someone who is creative and brightens me up as a grouch with their creativity (2nd position), and an observer who looks at me from the outside, how I am in a bad mood and reflects and evaluates the situation (3rd position).

-Lo and behold, these are exactly the three perceptual positions that NLP has been teaching for decades.
-NLP also teaches that change only succeeds if you put so-called resources into a not so good state, because: Only feelings change feelings!
-To put it bluntly: I add a bad feeling to a bad feeling that fits the motivation to feel bad and thus turn the bad feeling into a good feeling.
+Look, these are exactly the three perceptual positions that NLP has been teaching for decades.
+NLP also teaches that change only succeeds when you give so-called resources into a not-so-good state, because: Only feelings change feelings!
+Put simply: I add a great feeling that matches the motivation for feeling bad to a bad feeling and thereby transform the bad into a good feeling.

-However, very few people can lead themselves through such a change process, they need procedural guidance.
-There are coaches for this.
+However, very few people can guide themselves through such a change process; they need procedural guidance.
+This is what coaches are for.
 Sounds logical and simple at first.

 Variants of resource transfer

-In NLP parlance, a feeling that is to be used to improve a problem situation is called a resource.
-I would now like to briefly discuss three variants of the transfer of feelings or resources.
+In NLP usage, a feeling that is to be used to improve a problem situation is called a resource.
+I would now like to briefly discuss three variants of feeling or resource transfer.

-As an executive coach, I use these variants to guide my clients so that something changes and "understanding" occurs.
-The prerequisite is that the client has identified a resource that he believes can improve the not-so-good condition.
-This resource can be used e.g. be a character trait capable of activating helpful abilities.
+With these variants, I, as an executive coach, guide my clients so that something changes for them and "understanding" occurs.
+The prerequisite is that the client has identified a resource that they believe can improve the not-so-good state.
+This resource can be, for example, a character trait that is capable of activating helpful abilities.

 Variant 1 – Energy and symbol as a gift

-I have developed this variant as part of my NLP training at Adrian Schweizer skilled.
-In this variant, the client first associates himself in his problem state and feels what he feels when he is in the problem.
-Here he checks whether the chosen resource could be helpful.
-Then he switches to an observer position, where he looks at his problem ego from the outside, thinks about what he has experienced in the problem ego, and reflects on whether the chosen resource could be helpful.
-If both the problem ME and the observer ME are of the opinion that the resource fits, then the client considers which person has this resource property.
-This can be him himself in a different life situation or a different person.
-Here it does not matter whether he knows the chosen person personally.
-It is important that he grants the person the desired quality.
-It can therefore be a well-known person (e.g. the girlfriend), an actor (e.g. John Wayne), a historical figure (e.g. Nelson Mandela) or a fantasy figure (e.g. Superman).
+This variant I have within the scope of my NLP training at Adrian Schweizer learned.
+In this variant, the client first associates with their problem state and feels what they feel when they are in the problem.
+Here they check whether the chosen resource could be helpful.
+Then they switch to an observer position, where they look at their problem-self from the outside, think about what was experienced in the problem-self, and reflect on whether the chosen resource could be helpful.
+If both the problem-self and the observer-self are of the opinion that the resource fits, then the client considers which person has this resource characteristic.
+This could be themselves in a different life situation or another person.
+It does not matter whether they personally know the chosen person.
+It is important that they attribute the desired characteristic to the person.
+So it can be a known person (e.g., a friend), an actor (e.g., John Wayne), a historical figure (e.g., Nelson Mandela), or a fictional character (e.g., Superman).

-Now another location in the room is determined that represents the resource.
-You imagine the chosen person and go to this place in the room and now slip into this person, so to speak, and go into the state of the required character trait / ability and the feeling associated with it.
+Now another place in the room is determined, which stands for the resource.
+One imagines the chosen person and goes to this place in the room and, so to speak, slips into this person and enters the state of the required character trait/ability and the associated feeling.
 This feeling is what we need.
-Now a symbol is defined that represents the feeling and a color that stands for this feeling.
-The client now sends the colour as a ray of light over to the problem self, while he takes the symbol in his imagination in both hands.
-While the colored light already transmits the feeling, the client now moves to the problem ego, steps directly in front of it and hands over the symbol to the problem ego as a gift.
-Then the client steps into the position of the problem-ego, accepts the symbol as a gift, puts the symbol in his imagination into the body of the problem-ego while perceiving that the colored light of the resource goes into his interior.
+Now a symbol is defined, which represents the feeling, and a color, which stands for this feeling.
+The client now sends the color as a beam of light over to the problem-self, while taking the symbol into his imagination with both hands.
+While the colored light is already transmitting the feeling, the client now moves to the problem-self, steps directly in front of it, and hands the symbol to the problem-self as a gift.
+Then the client steps into the position of the problem-self, receives the symbol as a gift, puts the symbol in his imagination into the body of the problem-self while perceiving that the colored light of the resource is entering his inner self.

 The problem feeling will now change.

 I derived this variant myself for my needs.
-It is initially identical to the previously described variant.
-If I have determined the resource person, placed myself in the space position of this person and built up the feeling of the desired quality, then the position of the feeling is located in the body.
+It is initially identical to the variant described previously.
+When I have determined the resource person, moved myself to this person's spatial position, and built up the feeling of the desired characteristic, then the position of the feeling in the body is localized.
 The feeling is then described as energy.
-This energy represents the desired character trait/ability.
-With Milton Erickson's resistance-free language, the client is now guided to let the energy flow through the body until in the end all parts of the body from head to feet are full of this energy.
-Then you can instruct the client that the energy flows out of the body and envelops the whole body like a cloud of energy.
-Then you determine the color of that energy and have the client send a beam of energy of that color toward the problem self.
-The energy flows to the problem-ego, penetrates, penetrates the problem-ego and fills it completely.
-While the energy continues to flow, the client is now allowed to enter the problem ego with the energy beam from the resource position and experience the change.
+This energy represents the desired character trait / ability.
+With the resistance-free language according to Milton Erickson, the client is now guided to let the energy flow through the body until, in the end, all body parts from head to toe are completely filled with this energy.
+Then, the client can be guided to let the energy flow out of the body and envelop the entire body like an energy cloud.
+Then the color of this energy is determined, and the client is instructed to send a beam of this energy in the direction of the problem-self.
+The energy flows to the problem-self, penetrates it, permeates the problem-self, and fills it completely.
+While the energy continues to flow, the client may now, from the resource position, enter the problem-self with the energy beam and experience the change.

-I learned this variant from Gunther Schmidt, the developer of the hypnosystemic approach and head of the Milton Erickson Institute in Heidelberg.
-Here I only need the problem ego and the observer position.
-From the observer position, the client determines which trait / ability the problem part needs.
-Then the client is allowed to come up with a metaphorical figure that represents this trait / ability.
-Now he is supposed to imagine any number of these metaphorical figures (objects) and thus decorate the problem ego as he wishes.
-With the decorated elements, the attitude towards the problem ego will already change from the observer's perspective.
-Then switch to the problem self and let them find out what has changed.
+I learned this variation from Gunther Schmidt, the developer of the hypnosystemic approach and head of the Milton Erickson Institute in Heidelberg.
+Here I only need the problem-self and the observer position.
+From the observer position, the client determines which characteristic/ability the problem-part needs.
+Then the client is allowed to think of a metaphorical figure that represents this characteristic/ability.
+Now they should imagine any number of these metaphorical figures (objects) and use them to decorate the problem-self as they wish.
+With the decorated elements, the attitude towards the problem-self will already change from the observer perspective.
+Then switch into the problem-self and find out what has changed.

-Of course, there are other variants of transferring resources.
-A feeling present inside a person is connected to a context (a mainifestation in the Mental Space ) in which this feeling is not addressable.
-Metaphors are always used for this purpose.
+There are, of course, other variants of transferring resources.
+A feeling present within a person is combined with a context (a manifestation in Mental Space ) connected, in which this feeling is not addressable.
+Metaphors are always used for this.

 Epilogue

-It is a matter of transferring – with whatever variant – enough resources into the problem state until the feeling there is okay.
+The point is – with whichever variant – to transfer enough resources into the problematic state until the feeling there is okay.
 The basic principle is always the same: the bad feeling (K–) is enriched with good feelings (K++) that match the motivation until the bad feeling becomes a good feeling (K+).

-Graphic representation: When you merge a bad feeling with a suitable very good feeling. it becomes a good feeling
+Graphical representation: When you merge a bad feeling with a fitting very good feeling, it becomes a good feeling

-Since I want to experience something nice with my wife even on the gloomy November day and my grumpy mood prevents that, I just withdraw and will improve my mood with the variants described above.
-After that, I'll do something nice with her.
+Since I also want to experience something nice with my wife on a gloomy November day and my grumpy mood prevents this, I will briefly withdraw and use the variants described above to improve my mood.
+Afterwards, I will do something nice with her.